renpy/vscode-language-renpy/Contributing.md

 ## Reporting bugs or proposing features

-Always open one issue for one bug or feature.
-Create one new issue for each bug or feature.
+Open a new issue for each bug or feature you want to propose.

 1. Before reporting a bug :mag: **[check](https://github.com/LuqueDaniel/vscode-language-renpy/issues)** if it has already been reported.